A video by Authority Nutrition on breakfast and meals per day.

 Research shows that overweight and obese people have a pronounced Insulin dysregulation (and myriads of inflammatory cytokines circulating in the blood, produced by adipocytes (fat cells) themselves = more stress on the body) impacting directly on blood sugar levels (more stress = more sugar pumped into the blood stream = greatly reduced Insulin sensitivity on the long term = increased levels of sugar in the blood longer than it should = increased risk of Type-2 Diabetes and Metabolic Syndrome, and a higher risk of Cancer); therefore, having or not having breakfast will indeed have little incidence on insulin resistance.

 When it comes to fasting, there is also a very wide misconception about what it really means.
-Fasting can be no food at all to only drinking juices or one kind of food for a given period of time… Let it be a couple of says a week, a week to a fortnight once or twice a year.
+Fasting can be no food at all to only drinking juices or one kind of food for a given period of time… Let it be a couple of days a week, a week to a fortnight once or twice a year.

 Fasting should be done under supervision and always consult a health practitioner before starting.